npodonnell/MicroCipher/README.md

 ---

-**This cryptosystem is very simple and has no mechanism for message authentication or key reuse protection.
-DO NOT use it for any purpose other than acedemic !!**
+**<span style="color:red">This cryptosystem is very simple and has no mechanism for message authentication or key reuse protection.
+DO NOT use it for any purpose other than acedemic !!</span>**

 ## Modes Of Operation